 - Do not shut down or restart any processes on either server during the transfer and restoration process.

-- Do not start a transfer during a system update (
+start a transfer during a system update (

 upcp) or start a system update during a transfer.
 The system update will fail.

 To transfer accounts, you must obtain the following:

 To bypass the need for SSH, both of the following statements must be true: